corlcs/Performance-Report-Sales-and-KPIs-in-the-Gardening-Market/README.md

 ![image.png](resources/image%206.png)

 <aside>
-*Objective:* Analyze the *relationship between sales volume and gross margin* for each customer/account.
+Objective: Analyze the relationship between sales volume and gross margin for each customer/account.

 </aside>

-The scatter plot reveals *patterns and clusters*, identifying *high-volume accounts with low margins*, and highlighting *opportunities and risks*.
+The scatter plot reveals patterns and clusters, identifying high-volume accounts with low margins, and highlighting opportunities and risks.

 ---